 Market & comparison education

-A practical note on Why AI-supported features should be judged with fair criteria for an iPhone reminder flow where the app should reduce decision fatigue, written with realistic expectations and a specific next step.
+A practical note on Fair criteria: AI supported features for an iPhone reminder flow where the app should reduce decision fatigue, written with realistic expectations and a specific next step.

 Direct answer